 The real power behind the POS is Shopify’s many solutions to run an effective online store.
 Those advantages end when it comes to selling to real physical human beings.
 The software lacks features other physical store POS systems consider mandatory.

-For instance, the POS system does not offer the customer a way to receive a receipt via email or text message.
+For instance, the POS system does not offer the customer a way to receive a receipt via email or text message (unless you are using your mobile device).
 Every other POS system I have encountered offers this, and it seems pretty ridiculous Shopify has not implemented this yet.
 Yes, you can email and print receipts, but the customer cannot choose these options while paying.
 That is a huge drawback that should be rectified by Shopify.

-The software lags sometimes.
-Typing can be infuriating at times.
+The software has lagging issues.
+The more products you have, the worse the problem gets.
+Typing and searching can be absolutely infuriating at times.
 Even logging in can become a chore.
-I thought this was a problem related to the iPad’s casing, but it seems to happen on mobile devices too.
+I thought this was a problem related to the iPad’s casing, but the slowness seems to also occur on mobile devices.
 It isn’t a deal breaker, but nevertheless annoying.
-It doesn’t occur all the time, but the glitch is real.
+The glitch is real.

 We must include the advantage of managing products and inventory.
 With Shopify, you can choose whether a product is offered online and/or in-store.
 Plus the system tracks inventory products that sell online or in-store which is nice.
 Square does not offer a comparable online store solution.
 Clover offers a storefront solution, but I have not yet properly researched that product and compared it to Shopify yet.
 When I do, I’ll report back.

 Again, the online software is where Shopify shines.
-If you add descriptions and images, your website will flourish (marketing and gaining online sales is a bit more complicated).
-Also, your products can take advantages of numerous marketplaces like Amazon.
-There are tons of third party apps at your fingertips, but most of these are only useful with the online store side.
-However, I imagine that most storeowners will not consider Shopify if online sales are not an essential aspect of the business plan.
+Your store can take advantages of numerous marketplaces like Amazon and eBay.
+There are tons of third-party apps at your fingertips, but most of these are only useful with the online store side.
+However, I imagine that most store owners will not consider Shopify if online sales are not an essential aspect of the business plan.

 1. Powerful if online sales will be important

-2. Lacks features brick and mortar stores enjoy with other systems
+2. Lacks basic features brick and mortar stores enjoy with other systems

-3. Excellent third part apps are available to increase online sales
+3. Excellent third-party apps are available to increase online sales

 So far, support is on point.
 Shopify customer service is supporting storeowners very seriously and quickly.
 In the past three months, our ability to accept credit cards was down for thirty minutes one time, but their support was extremely responsive which was nice.
 Also, they answer the phones.
 I do not have to jump through hoops to talk to someone like I have in the past with Square.
 The POS system itself includes an option to contact a dedicated support team member.
 It is also important, and fair, to add that I have had very little reason to call support despite some of the system’s rough edges.